-The ADC is optimized for analog signals with an output impedance of approximately 10 k Ω or less.
+The ADC is optimized for analog signals with an output impedance of approximately 10 k $\Omega$ or less.
 If such a source is used, the sampling time will be negligible.
-If a source with higher impedance is used, the sampling time will depend on how long time the source needs to charge the S/H capacitor, with can vary widely.
-The user is recommended to only use low impedant sources with slowly varying signals, since this minimizes the required charge transfer to the S/H capacitor.
+If a source with higher impedance is used, the sampling time will depend on how long the source needs to charge the S/H capacitor, with can vary widely.
+The user is recommended to minimize the charge transfer time by using low impedant sources, only, with slowly varying signals.

-Signal components higher than the Nyquist frequency ($f{ADC}/2$) should not be present to avoid distortion from unpredictable signal convolution.
+Signal components higher than the Nyquist frequency ( $f{ADC}/2$ ) should not be present to avoid distortion from unpredictable signal convolution.
 The user is advised to remove high frequency components with a low-pass filter before applying the signals as inputs to the ADC.